knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 #### What if you had a large number of FastQC and kraken2 reports to analyse?

-[**MultiQC**](https://multiqc.info/) is a tool that summarizes different types of NGS reports.
+[**MultiQC**](https://multiqc.info/) is a tool that summarises different types of NGS reports.
 It is really interesting for visualising many FastQC reports at once.

 First, install the tool: